 Stay in Reykjavík!

 Of course, you could just decide to stay in town, explore Reykjavik and maybe take in a museum.
 You could take a guided walking tour, a self-guided walk, or a hop-on-hop-off bus to get to know the city.
-And for the museums, check out our museum walk or read all about them on the museum page.
+And for the museums, check out our museum walk.
 Explore cafés and bars and maybe check out a show in the evening.
 I’m sure you’re going to have a great time!